CCurl/r4/README.md

 - They are allocated and freed in groups of 10.
 - `T+` allocates 10 temporary registers (r0-r9).
 - `T-` frees the most recently allocated set.
 - They are referred to like other registers.
-E.G. - `r7` retrieves the value of register #7.
+E.G. - `r7` pushes the value of register #7.
 - They have the same operations (r,s,i,d).
 E.G. - `i4` increments register #4.
 - They can be used across functions, or as local variables inside a function.